Have you got your copy of: You, Yourself & the World yet?

 A little solo travel loneliness is good for you, but if you let it take over it can ruin your trip.
 If that loneliness keeps building you can constantly have internal battles weather or not to go home, and it affects you physically as well as your mood.
 You need to remain positive, keep in mind it will pass.

-(The next question covers how to deal with long term solo travel loneliness – Available in the book)
+(The next question in the book covers how to deal with long term solo travel loneliness)

 SHORT: Not stupid at all.
 While getting along with yourself does help, long term solo travel can be as much about your internal journey as well as the external one.